HME921 - Medicine 2A

 In accordance with Department of Human Services policy, all students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.
 Students are also required to hold a current Working with Children Check and will be required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their clinical learning experience.
 A health organisation may refuse to accept a student for placement if the student’s immunisation status is not satisfactory to the health organisation.

-Assessment in the MD course is designed to demonstrate attainment of competency across all aspects of the course.
-A series of assessment tasks is therefore undertaken within each block.
-Students must pass each block of HME921 (Endocrine & Lifecycle and Musculoskeletal and Metabolism) as academic hurdles in order to be eligible for an overall pass grade in HME921.
+Students must pass each block of HME921 (Endocrine and Lifecycle and Musculoskeletal and Metabolism) in order to be eligible for an overall pass grade in HME921.

 Unit Fee Information